Kingston City FC

 Kingston City Football Club is an Australian professional soccer club from Clayton South, Victoria (within the local government area of Kingston), whose home ground is The Grange Reserve.
-Kingston club currently competes in the Victoria Premier League 1.
+Kingston City currently competes in the Victoria Premier League 2.

 History

 The club was established in 1974 in the south-eastern Melbourne suburb of Clarinda by members of the local Greek Australian community.
 Originally called Liverpool Soccer Club, the club was renamed Clarinda Soccer Club the following year (1975).
 Playing many of its home games on the grounds of Clayton Technical School in Clayton, Victoria, the club spent most of its early years competing in the lower divisions of the Victorian District Leagues.
 In 1982 the club moved to its current home ground The Grange in the neighbouring suburb of Clayton South, Victoria, and in 1998 was renamed Kingston City Soccer Club.
 The name change was made to reflect the amalgamation of local city councils and the restructuring of city borders, but also to broaden the club's appeal amongst the non-Greek population in the local area.

 Kingston City competed in the 2006 Victorian Premier League after back-to-back promotions in 2004 and 2005, winning the State League Division One title in the latter year.
 The club's stay in the top-flight was short-lived though, suffering relegation in 2007.
 Financial struggles then blighted the club, with six-figure debt hindering Kingston's operations.
 A second relegation followed in 2008 when City finished bottom of State League 1 and then a third consecutive relegation when it finished bottom of the 2009 State League Division Two South-East.

 After finishing his playing career at the end of the 2012 State League Division 2 South-East season, Nick Tolios took over as head coach of the club.